oatmeelsquares/SP25_DS5111_rn7ena/README.md

 ### Automatic data collection

 Hooray!
 Now you're all ready to start collecting data.
 You can run `make cron` to setup your machine to collect gainers data from all sources (Yahoo and Wall Street Journal) three times every weekday (at 9:31am, 12:30pm and 4:01pm).
-If `make cron` gives you an error that no cron exists, type `crontab -e`, follow the prompts, then exit the crontab and try again.

 Once you have your data collected, you can upload it into snowflake or another system to build SQL tables and do data visualization and analysis!